eversonfilipe/servisync-academicproject-operational-control-saas/README.md

 ## Overview

 **ServiSync** is an academic MVP (Minimum Viable Product), developed as a project for a Data Structures in C course.
-The platform is designed to meet the needs of Brazilian microenterprises in the technical services sector, offering an integrated, cloud-based management solution.
-The main objective is to centralize and simplify operational control, allowing managers to focus on business growth.
+The platform is designed to solve the systemic fragmentation faced by Brazilian microenterprises in the technical services sector, offering an integrated management solution that promises to restore operational control within 4 to 8 weeks.

+## Central Hypothesis

+> "If we provide a simple integrated management system that unifies client, service, and inventory control, then technical service microenterprises will regain operational control and reduce overhead within 4-8 weeks, validating that integration is the solution to fragmentation."

-## Key Features
+## Key Features (MVP)

-- **Dashboard:** Quick and intuitive visualization of key business indicators, such as open, completed, and in-progress service orders.
-- **Client Management:** Centralized client registry with easy access to contact information and history.
-- **Service Orders (SO):** Creation, tracking, and management of the SO lifecycle, from opening to completion.
-- **Inventory Control:** Basic management of parts and materials, with low-stock alerts to prevent service interruptions.

-## Target Audience

-The project targets micro-entrepreneurs and freelance technicians in the service sector (technical assistance, maintenance, etc.) in Brazil, who currently use manual methods or decentralized spreadsheets to manage their operations.
+The MVP scope was defined to deliver immediate value and validate the central hypothesis, covering 78.8% of identified operational needs:

+1.  **Unified Client Registry:** Creates a single source of truth for customer data.
+2.  **Service Order (SO) Management:** Allows creating and tracking the status (Open, In Progress, Completed) of all SOs in real-time.
+3.  **Basic Inventory Control:** Manages the input and output of the most critical parts.
+4.  **Client-Equipment-Parts Linking:** Creates a complete and integrated history for each service.
+5.  **Operational Dashboard:** Provides an overview of key indicators on a single screen.
+6.  **Responsive Web Application:** Ensures access via desktop and mobile devices (Cloud-based).

 ## Applied Methodology

-The development of ServiSync followed a rigorous hybrid process that blends academic, corporate, and Lean Startup practices, ensuring the solution is grounded in real problems and structurally validated.
-The main stages were:

-1.  **Systematic Literature Review:** Analysis of studies on the management challenges faced by microenterprises.
-2.  **Shallow & Deep Definition:** Progressive definition of the problem, solution, and target audience, deepening the understanding of the root cause of operational difficulties.
-3.  **VVE-M (Validation, Viability, and Goals):** Definition of the MVP scope, risk analysis, and establishment of OKRs (Objectives and Key Results) to guide development.
-4.  **Empirical Validation:** Formulation and testing of hypotheses regarding the utility of the proposed features.
-5.  **Agile Decomposition:** Structuring the work into Epics, Features, and User Stories for iterative, value-focused development.
+ServiSync's development followed a rigorous and scientifically validated hybrid process.
+The methodology combined a Systematic Literature Review, in-depth problem/solution definition (Deep-Definition), and a comprehensive **VVE-M (Validation, Viability, and Goal Setting)** process.
+This approach ensured the solution was grounded in real-world problems, with a clearly defined MVP scope, risks, and goals before development began.

-For a complete breakdown of the process, please see the [Discovery Document](./docs/DISCOVERY.md).
+For a complete breakdown of the process, see the [Discovery Document](./docs/DISCOVERY.md).

 ## Technological Structure

 -   **Backend (Core Logic):** The data manipulation logic was modeled and implemented in **C**, using data structures like linked lists to manage clients, inventory, and service orders.
+The files are located in `src/core`.
 -   **Frontend (User Interface):** The web interface was built with **React** and **TypeScript**, providing a modern, responsive, and interactive user experience.

 ## How to Run

 The project has two distinct parts:

-1.  **Web Interface:** Can be run in a standard web development environment.
-Serve the `index.html` file and its dependencies.
+1.  **Web Interface:** Can be run in a standard web development environment by serving the `index.html` file.
-2.  **Core in C:** The `main.c` and `datastructures.h` files in the `src/core` folder can be compiled using a C compiler (like GCC).
+2.  **Core in C:** The files in the `src/core` folder can be compiled and run to test the core logic.
     ```bash
     # Navigate to the src/core folder
     cd src/core

-    # Compile the program
+    # Compile the program (using GCC as an example)
     gcc main.c -o servisync_core

     # Run the program in the terminal